paratestphp/paratest/README.md

 `bin/test` for unit tests.
 `bin/test it` for integration tests.
 `bin/test functional` for functional tests

+You can run all tests at once by running phpunit from the project directory.
+`vendor/bin/phpunit`

 For an example of ParaTest out in the wild check out the [example](https://github.com/brianium/paratest-selenium).